Merisho/tx-holdem/README.md

 - destroy(): undefined — removes all cards from pack
 - createCards(count) — creates given number of random cards
 	- count: Number
-- createCard(suit, value): Card | null — creates card with given suit and value, in case one of arguments is not specified random card will be generated; returns null in case card with given suit and value already exists
+- createCard(suit, rank): Card | null — creates card with given suit and rank, in case one of arguments is not specified random card will be generated; returns null in case card with given suit and rank already exists
 	- suit: Number
-	- value: Number
+	- rank: Number
 - has(card): Boolean — returns true if given card already exists in pack, false otherwise
 	- card: Card
-- has(suit, value) — returns true if card with given suit and value already exists in pack, false otherwise
+- has(suit, rank) — returns true if card with given suit and rank already exists in pack, false otherwise

 Properties:
 - readonly count: Number — number of created cards in pack